-The New Juilliard Ensemble (NJE), led by founding director Joel Sachs, celebrates the liveliness of today’s music, focusing primarily on repertory of the last decade.
-Now in its 22nd season, NJE presents music by a variety of international composers writing in the most diverse styles.
+New Juilliard Ensemble (N.J.E.), led by founding director Joel Sachs and in its 24th season, presents music by a variety of international composers writing in the most diverse styles.
 Its members are current students at Juilliard, who are admitted to the ensemble by audition.
-Student interest in the ensemble’s work is considerable, with more than 100 students participating each year, although the maximum size of compositions is normally 15-20 players.
+More than 100 students participate each year, though most compositions normally call for 13-18 players.
 The ensemble appears regularly at MoMA’s Summergarden and has been a featured ensemble four times at the Lincoln Center Festival.
-New Juilliard Ensemble members joined members of the Lucerne Festival Academy Ensemble with conductor Pierre Boulez for the 2008 FOCUS! festival, which celebrated composer Elliott Carter’s 100th year.
+It has premiered some 100 compositions.

 Highlights of the 2015-16 season included works by Áskell Másson, Sir Peter Maxwell Davies, Stefano Gervasoni, Zygmunt Krauze, Anthony Brandt; Elliott Sharp, Michael Zev Gordon, György Kurtág, James Primosch, Du Yun; the 2016 Focus! festival, “Milton Babbitt’s World: A Centennial Celebration,” which included the world premiere of Babbitt’s long-lost Concerti for violin and orchestra; and a closing concert in April with works by student composers Joshua Cerdenia and Saad Haddad as well as works by Valentin Bibik, Agustín Fernández, and Rica Narimoto.